KareemKhaled44/my-django-site/README.md

 # 🛒 Supplement Store – Free Version

-A simple and responsive e-commerce platform built with Django and TailwindCSS for supplement stores.
++ A simple and responsive Django + TailwindCSS e-commerce platform tailored for supplement stores.

 This free version includes basic e-commerce functionality like product listing, cart management, and checkout.
 It's perfect for learning or small-scale projects.